joemarshall/websensors/_lessons/1.Introduction_to_Web_Python/python_intro3_filters.md

 <div id="filters" class="moduletarget" markdown=1>
 # Module filters
+This module allows you to filter sensor data using various linear and non-linear filtering techniques.
 ```python
 # A class to perform simple first order high pass filtering on a sensor value
 class HighPassFilter